 To register or update your bank account details for AHS payments, complete the Notification of Bank Account Details for Aboriginal Health Services program payments form.

 For more information about eligibility criteria and approval of AHS, contact the Department of Health.

-For more information about claiming and the supply of PBS medicines, or to order extra forms, contact us.
+For more information about claiming and the supply of PBS medicines, contact us.